-Anyone facing the possibility of divorce has a lot to worry about.
+Anyone facing the possibility of divorce in Colorado has a lot to worry about.
 You may be concerned about the cost of divorce, child custody, and the impacts of all this on your mental health.
 With COVID-19 added to the mix, the divorce proceedings can seem not just emotionally draining, but also physically risky.
-In addition, courts are now working in a limited capacity, so the divorce process may move slower.

 Considering that so many regular chores — work, shopping, education, even healthcare to some extent — can be now managed online, you may be wondering if you can file for a divorce online in Colorado.

-The short answer is no, state law does not currently allow you to get a full divorce online in Colorado, no matter what some online divorce service ads may claim.
-Most of those ads for online divorce are a bit misleading - such services won't allow you to complete the divorce process online.
+The short answer is yes, but not in every Colorado county.
+Check out the Colorado courts e-filing page for a list of all counties from which you can file for a divorce online yourself.
+However, overall state law does not currently allow you to go through the full divorce process online in Colorado, no matter what some online divorce service ads may claim.
+Most of those ads for online divorce are a bit misleading - such services won't allow you to complete the entire divorce process online even if they can help you file your initial paperwork without an in-person visit yourself.
 However, there are certain aspects of the divorce process that you can handle remotely on your own, such as:

 - Divorce form filling and document preparation